LibraryCarpentry/lc-open-refine/episodes/11-using-arrays-transformations.md

 ::::::::::::::::::::::::::::::::::::::::::::::::::

 It does this using a function called uniques() which can be used to remove duplicates from an array.
-In this example we start with a list of subject words:
+In this example's Subject column, we start with a list of subject words:

 `crystal structure|clozapinium|crystal structure|molecular configuration|hydrogen bonding|supramolecular assembly|Chemistry|QD1-999`